bsherman/ublue-kmods/README.md

 - nvidia
 - xpadneo

+If used directly, this image is simply vanilla Silverblue plus the aforementioned drivers.

 Note: This project is a work-in-progress.
 You should at a minimum be familiar with the [Fedora documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/) on how to administer an ostree system.
 This is currently for people who want to help figure this out, so there may be explosions and gnashing of teeth.

 ## Setup